dea-dataworks/rag-mini/README.md

 # RAG Explorer

 **A lightweight, local Retrieval-Augmented Generation app**
-Built with Streamlit · LangChain · Chroma · Ollama
+Built with Streamlit · LangChain · FAISS · Ollama

 ![demo screenshot or gif here once you capture one]